Genivia/ugrep/README.md

 Why use ugrep?
 --------------

+- ugrep is fast, user-friendly, and equipped with a ton of new features that users wanted

+- ugrep includes a TUI with built-in help, interactive search with search mode and options selection, and a file preview split screen

-- Ugrep is a true drop-in replacement for GNU grep (assuming you [copy or symlink `ug` to `grep`, `egrep` and `fgrep`](#grep)), unlike many other popular grep claiming to be "grep alternatives" or "replacements" when those actually implement incompatible command-line options and use a different, incompatible regex matcher i.e. Perl regex versus POSIX regex grep (ugrep supports both)
+- ugrep is a true drop-in replacement for GNU grep, assuming you [copy or symlink `ug` to `grep`, `egrep` and `fgrep`](#grep), unlike most other popular grep claiming to be "grep alternatives" or "replacements" when those actually implement incompatible command-line options and use a different, incompatible regex matcher i.e. Perl regex versus POSIX regex grep (ugrep supports both)

-- Ugrep is fast, user-friendly, and equipped with a ton of new features that users wanted

-- Benchmarks show that [ugrep is (one of) the fastest grep](https://github.com/Genivia/ugrep-benchmarks) using the high-performance DFA-based regex matcher [RE/flex](https://github.com/Genivia/RE-flex)

-- A quick user guide with installation instructions at [ugrep.com](https://ugrep.com)

-- Includes a TUI with built-in help, interactive search with search mode and options selection, and a file preview split screen

 Development roadmap
 -------------------